 '''

-Imports System

-Imports Demo
+using System;

+using Demo;

-Module Client
+public class Client

-Public Sub Main(ByVal args() As String)
+public static void Main(string[] args)

-Dim status As Integer = 0
+int status = 0;

-Dim ic As Ice.Communicator = Nothing
+Ice.Communicator ic = null;

-Trv
+try {

-ic = Ice.Util.initialize(args)
+ic = Ice.Util.initialize(ref args);

-Dim obj As Ice.ObjectPrx = ic.stringToProxy("SimplePrinter:default -p 10000")
+Ice.ObjectPrx obj = ic.stringToProxy("SimplePrinter:default -p 10000");

-Dim printer As PrinterPrx = PrinterPrxHelper.checkedCast(obj)
+PrinterPrx printer = PrinterPrxHelper.checkedCast(obj);

-If printer Is Nothing Then

-Throw New ApplicationException("Invalid proxy")

-End If
+if (printer == null)

+throw new ApplicationException("Invalid proxy");

-printer.printString("Hello World!")
+printer.printString("Hello World!");

-Catch e As Exception

-Console.Error.WriteLine(e)
+} catch (Exception e) {

+Console.Error.WriteLine(e);

-status = 1
+status = 1;

-End Try

-If Not ic Is Nothing Then
+if (ic != null) {

-' Clean up
+// Clean up

-Try

-ic.destroy()

-Catch e As Exception

-Console.Error.WriteLine(e)
+//

+try {

+ic.destroy();

+} catch (Exception e) {

+Console.Error.WriteLine(e);

-status = 1
+status = 1;

-End Try

-End If

-Environment.Exit(status)

-End Sub

-End Module
+Environment.Exit(status);

 '''

-Note that the overall code layout is the same as for the server: we use the same Try and Catch blocks to deal with errors.
-The code in the Try block does the following:
+Note that the overall code layout is the same as for the server: we use the same try and catch blocks to deal with errors.
+The code in the try block does the following:

-- 1. As for the server, we initialize the Ice run time by calling Ice.Util.initialize. - 2.
-The next step is to obtain a proxy for the remote printer.
+1. As for the server, we initialize the Ice run time by calling Ice.Util.initialize.

+- 2. The next step is to obtain a proxy for the remote printer.
 We create a proxy by calling stringToProxy on the communicator, with the string "SimplePrinter:default -p 10000".
 Note that the string contains the object identity and the port number that were used by the server.
-(Obviously, hard-coding object identities and port numbers into our applications is a bad idea, but it will do for now; we will see more architecturally sound ways of doing this when we discuss IceGrid.)

-- 3. The proxy returned by stringToProxy is of type Ice.ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
+(Obviously, hard-coding object identities and port numbers into our applications is a bad idea, but it will do for now; we will see more architecturally sound ways of doing this when we discuss IceGrid. - 3.
+The proxy returned by stringToProxy is of type Ice.ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
 But to actually talk to our printer, we need a proxy for a Printer interface, not an Object interface.
 To do this, we need to do a down-cast by calling PrinterPrxHelper.checkedCast.
 A checked cast sends a message to the server, effectively asking "is this a proxy for a Printer interface?"
 If so, the call returns a proxy of type Demo::Printer; otherwise, if the proxy denotes an interface of some other type, the call returns null. - 4.
 We test that the down-cast succeeded and, if not, throw an error message that terminates the client. - 5.
 We now have a live proxy in our address space and can call the printString method, passing it the time-honored "Hello World!" string.
 The server prints that string on its terminal.